IVI-M/vitals/docs/readme.md

 - All: 0.78%
 - Unvacinated: 1.0%
 - Vaccinated with 2 doses: 0.5%
-- Vaccinated with 3 dosesL 0.9
+- Vaccinated with 3 doses: 0.9

 C-19 Vaccine Severe reactions (three-month weekly average adjusted for the reporting delay)